Top 10 Safest Banks in Asia

 Export-Import Bank of Korea

-It was established in 1976 to help Korean exporters and importers finance their trade.
-KEXIM offers a wide range of services, such as export credit guarantees, loans for overseas investment, foreign currency loans for overseas investment, and more.
+It was first established in 1976 to help Korean exporters and importers finance their trade.
+KEXIM offers a wide range of services, such as credit guarantees, foreign currency loans for overseas investment, and more.

 KEXIM also provides financial advice to companies looking to expand their business abroad.
 Its mission is to promote the development of international trade and foreign investments in Korea through its various services.